nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

-Duke is your friendly **productivity assistant chatbot**.
+Duke (Also known as Dwayne The Rock Johnson) is your friendly **productivity assistant chatbot**.
 Simply **type into the message box** and send your inputs and Duke's got your back!

 * Quick Start
 * Features